fluendo/cerbero/docs/fridge.md

 tree -hD /tmp/fridge
 ```

 * Fridge packages can be used.
-Expected: `fetch_binary` steps should run and only test3
+Expected: `fetch_binary` and `extract_binary`
-  should run configure and compile steps
+  steps should run and only test3 should run configure and compile steps

 ```bash
 rm -rf /opt/cerbero-test && ./cerbero-uninstalled -t -c test.cbc build test4 --use-binaries